DaWe35/Sia-storage-pre-analyser/readme.md

 This small script estimates the Sia size of the given directory (files will rounded to 40 MiB chunks), calculates the lost space, the average file size, and so on.

+## Run in siad

+This script is available in siad, so if you have a Sia node, you just need to use this command:

+`siac utils uploadedsize [path/to/folder]`

 ## Run on Windows

 - Download the [latest release](https://github.com/DaWe35/Sia-storage-pre-analyser/releases/latest/download/analyze.exe)